 At the surface are the tangible elements of the exchange: the feedback you need to give, the expectations you want to reset, the behaviour you want to address.

 Pausing to interrogate your own story can be transformative.
 What do you know for certain?
 What might you be assuming?
 What alternative explanations could exist?
-This moment of curiosity softens certainty and opens the door to dialogue rather than debate.

 When someone reacts strongly, it is often because something more fundamental feels threatened.
 They may fear being seen as incapable, worry about losing credibility, or feel excluded or undervalued.
 Similarly, you may be protecting your own sense of authority or integrity.